Loading...

 How to dispose of a face mask

-After wearing a disposable face mask, children should be taught about how the mask needs to be taken off, then disposed of in the bin without touching any other surfaces.
-They need to be reminded of the importance of following this by washing their hands (for 40 seconds) or disinfecting with hand gel (20 seconds).
+After wearing a disposable face mask, children should be taught how to remove it and dispose of it in the bin without touching any other surfaces.
+They should also be reminded of the importance of following this by washing their hands (for 40 seconds) or disinfecting with hand gel (20 seconds).

-In school, children should have paper towels or paper tissues with them which they can use to take their masks off and wrap the mask before throwing it in the rubbish bin.
+In school, children should have paper towels or paper tissues with them, which they can use to take their masks off and wrap the masks before throwing them in the rubbish bin.

 How to store the reusable face masks

-Face masks can be placed in zip up plastic bags, in plastic wallets or plastic pencil carriers.
+Face masks can be placed in zip-up plastic bags, plastic wallets, or plastic pencil carriers.

 All children should be taught to follow a good washing and disinfecting routine that should be kept throughout the day.
-Maintaining clean hands, avoiding touching the face, keeping the mask on the face-covering both the mouth and the nose are all important steps that everyone should follow to avoid spreading all airborne viruses.
+Maintaining clean hands, avoiding touching the face, keeping the mask on the face, and covering both the mouth and the nose are all important steps that everyone should follow to avoid spreading all airborne viruses.

 Editor's choice